Video: Climate Activist Yanked From Top Of London Train Amid Melee

 "Why an electric train, though?" one man demanded of the activists in a video filmed at the station.
 "Are you guys really that [expletive] stupid?"

-Transport for London, which includes the Underground and Overground rail lines, uses more electricity than anything else in the city — but it is working to be greener, as Wired reported last year.
+Transport for London, which includes the Underground and Overground rail lines among others, uses more electricity than anything else in the city — but it is working to be greener, as Wired reported last year.

 Extinction Rebellion said in a statement it was "regrettable" that the action at Canning Town had escalated into violence.